rse/unix-under-windows/README.md

 5. **Use Combined Home Directory**:<br/>
    Map the Unix home directory to the regular Windows home directory.<br/>

-   Rationale: just convenience only -- feel free to ignore.
+   > Rationale: just convenience only -- feel free to ignore.

     - `exec sudo usermod -d /c/Users/$USER $USER`

-   Notice:

-   > Don't panic: We have to `exec` the command here to release the current user's processes
+   > Notice: Don't panic, we have to `exec` the command here to release the current user's processes
    > and this way let `usermod` proceeed.
 This will immediately close the Unix terminal, of course.

 ## Configure Unix Shell Environment

 1. **Re-Enter Ubuntu under WSL**:<br/>
    Re-Enter Ubuntu GNU/Linux under Windows Subsystem for Linux again.<br/>

-   Rationale: we have to configure the Unix environment from itself.
+   > Rationale: we have to configure the Unix environment from itself.

     - *START* &rarr; *Ubuntu 18.04*

 2. **Install Essential Unix Tools**:<br/>
    Install all necessary essential and some more useful Unix tools.<br/>

-   Rationale: the subsequent Unix Shell Configurations are based on them.
+   > Rationale: the subsequent Unix Shell Configurations are based on them.

    First, the tools available via standard package manager: